A fuzzy search is a technique that uses search algorithms to find strings that match patterns approximately.

 There are 23 named hot peppers in the dataset

--> TEXT column of hot pepper namesmaxSHU
+name -> TEXT column of hot pepper names

--> INTEGER column of random counts of how many peppers are available
+inventory -> INTEGER column of random counts of how many peppers are available

 Exact Matching and Case-Insensitive Matching